-Lesson Title: Perimeter and area of a kite Theme: Mensuration Lesson Number: M2-L071 Class: SSS 2 Time: 40 minutes Learning Outcome By the end of the lesson, pupils will be able to calculate the perimeter and area of a kite.
-Preparation Draw the shape in Opening on the board.
+Lesson Title: Perimeter and area of a Theme: Mensuration kite Lesson Number: M2-L071 Class: SSS 2 Time: 40 minutes Learning Outcome Preparation By the end of the lesson, pupils 🗟 Draw the shap be in Opening on the will be able to calculate the perimeter iboard. and area of a kite.